Our 2020 Classes

 Our classrooms are predominantly composite classes, designed to best suit the needs of our students.
-This year we have 7 classrooms - Prep, 2 x Grade 1/2 classes, 2 x Grade 3/4 classes, a Grade 5 class and a Grade 6 class.
+This year we have 7 classrooms - Prep, 2 x Grade 1/2 classes, 2 x Grade 3/4 classes, and 2 x Grade 5/6 classes.

 Our Prep Class

 Our Prep teacher this year is Julia Karas.
 Julia has 14 years of teaching experience ranging from Prep to Grade 10 in various schools in Melbourne and East Gippsland, from fairy tales to Shakespeare.
 She has trained and taught in Steiner Education and contemporary educational methods.

 Our Prep classroom currently has 13 students.
 The children have settled in beautifully and are very harmonious as a group.
 Julia is easing the Prep students into the rhythm and routines of the school day, where they are covering the different aspects of maths and literacy, interspersed with song, movement and creative play.